Halium/docs/porting/index.md

   python-markdown libxml2-utils xsltproc zlib1g-dev:i386 schedtool \
   repo liblz4-tool bc
 ```
+##### What is repo? #####

+Repo is a tool written by the Android developers for working on Android source trees.
+It downloads large numbers of git projects into a repeatable directory structure, important for something as complicated as Android.
+To do this, Repo uses a manifest, which is simply an XML document that tells it what to get and where to put it.
+You can find a full reference for the repo command [here](https://source.android.com/source/using-repo.html) here, but we'll mainly be using the repo init and repo sync commands (and repo diff and repo status for analyzing the changes made to the device-specific parts so that its easier later to commit them to a Github repo).

 **//TODO: Add instructions for installing build tools for other distros as well**